 Key Point: The strength of a virus or malware strongly depends on its ability to remain hidden without detection.

-Typical viruses installed on your computer blatantly starts wreaking havoc, but rootkits are slowly undermining your PC secretly.
+Typical viruses installed on your computer blatantly start wreaking havoc, but rootkits are slowly undermining your PC secretly.
 The situation is comparable to parasitic organisms.
 Some parasites are just more effective at concealing themselves than others.
 Certain parasites are able to enter your body without activating your immune system.
 They can lie dormant and muster up strength for years before they unleash their fury.
 Likewise, rootkits are like dangerous parasites that are clandestinely destroying your computer.
+And if you want your personal details erased from Google and the rest of the internet, you have to check out this review on how to remove your info from Google with DeleteMe.

 Just as different species of parasites cause different symptoms, not all rootkits have the same effect.
 Some are worse than others – much worse in fact.
-To understand how this work, it is good to have a basic understanding of hierarchal protection domains or security levels.
-In general, your computer is made up of different layers such as the hardware, kernel and the operating system.
+To understand how this works, it is good to have a basic understanding of hierarchal protection domains or security levels.
+In general, your computer is made up of different layers such as the hardware, kernel, and the operating system.
 The kernel is basically the base of the operating system; it allows the operating system and your computing device to interact.
 The operating system is the main program (Linux, Mac, Windows, etc.).
+For protection on your Mac, the best free antivirus software tools for Mac will keep your data safe.

 User-level rootkits hide themselves by using certain processes to trick or subvert your computer’s security systems.
 They often use low-priority processes to trick your or antivirus to think that they are harmless.
 Albeit difficult, they can still be detected by using specialized anti-rootkit software.
 Kernel-level rootkits are much more stealthy and dangerous.
 They cover themselves by adding their code to portions of your operating system’s kernel.
 Since they are installed to the kernel, they run before the operating system starts.
 They can even bypass encryption and have unrestricted access to your computer.
 Removing such kernel-level and boot-level rootkits is extremely difficult and even impossible at times.